RascalTwo/100devs-asset-manager/README.md

 Requires a `credentials.json` [desktop credentials](https://developers.google.com/workspace/guides/create-credentials), and the `GOOGLE_SPREADSHEET_ID` set to the ID of the Google Spreadsheet.

 In addition, expects the template worksheet to be named `Template`, and will populate a 3xN area of cells ranging from `A3:CN`

+### `update-youtube-comments`

+Updates manually-generated YouTube comments with the current text they should contain.

+Requires a `credentials.json` [desktop credentials](https://developers.google.com/workspace/guides/create-credentials), along with `YOUTUBE_EMAIL` and `YOUTUBE_PASSWORD` of the account that created the comments.

 ### `view-similar-markers`